vorpaljs/vorpal-less/README.md

 ### Implementation

 `vorpal-less` aims to be a letter-perfect implementation of the `less` command you know (and love?).
-All features implmented so far will appear in its help menu:
+All features implemented so far will appear in its help menu:

 ```bash
 vorpal~$ less --help